 Aside from those, thank you to all the studios and publishers for a great year!

 This year was a scary, exhausting, long, anxiety-ridden roller coaster.
 But a fun one that I wouldn’t change for anything.
-I’ll be posting up a “Looking Forward: 2020” post tomorrow that covers my goals and plans for next year, so keep an eye out on my social media for an update.
-Speaking of, you can always follow me on all of my socials which you can find here.
+And don’t forget, you can always follow me on all of my socials which you can find here.

 Hope everyone had an amazing 2019, and here’s to an even more amazing 2020!